loopsocial/firework_ios_sdk/README.md

 itemConfig.title.isHidden = false
 // Specifies if the sposored label should be shown on thumbnails itemConfig.sponsored.isHidden = false
+// Specifies if autoplay is enabled on thumbnails. itemConfig.autoplay.isEnabled = true

 // Updates the title configuration config.itemView = itemConfig